Chase Freedom® snapshot

 Card highlights we want to feature:

-- Cash rewards program – earn 5% cash back in rotating categories each quarter up to the quarterly maximum each time you activate
+- Cash rewards program – earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.

-- With the Cashback Match™ promotional offer you can get a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, only for new cardmembers
+- There is an intro offer: Discover will match all the cash back earned at the end of your first year, automatically, only for new cardmembers

 - There is no annual fee